microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 ```

 ### Cookie configuration
-Attributes for configuring the cookie used with the HashCookie and Cookie policies can be configured using `SessionAffinityCookieConfig`.
+Attributes for configuring the cookie used with the HashCookie, ArrCookie and Cookie policies can be configured using `SessionAffinityCookieConfig`.
 The properties can be JSON config as show above or in code as shown below:
 ```C#
 new ClusterConfig
 {